Trajectory Class Fluctuation Theorem: Free Energies via Constant-Difference Classes

+Consider a system and a pair of initial and final protocol configurations $\lambda(0)$ and $\lambda(\tau)$, respectively.
+If each of these configurations contains metastable regions, capable of storing useful information, it is worthwhile considering the family of thermodynamic experiments that execute computations, stochastically mapping between different metastable regions of these end-points.
+As we will show, any experiment that begins in a metastable distribution with the boundary conditions above obeys strong bounds on work production related to the metastable free energy.

+This is useful since we can choose one or a small number of such processes to study in detail to obtain the memory state free energies and then, by Eq. (\ref{eq:MetaBound}), the average work for any computation implemented between these control points is simply determined by the initial and final memory state distributions.

+Consider an initial metastable region $\metregion$ and final metastable region $\metregion'$ and the associated trajectory class that connects them:

-All trajectories within one class must all have the same free-energy difference if we choose the privileged distributions $\distinit$ and $\disttwo$ of our forward and reverse experiment to be metastable.
-As a result, we can express the free energy difference for this trajectory class in terms of the input and output memory states by considering $\traj \in \class_{\metregion,\metregion'}$:
+All trajectories within one class must all have the same free energy difference if we choose the privileged distributions $\distinit$ and $\distinittwo$ of our forward and reverse experiment to be metastable.
+Practically, this can be experimentally implemented by allowing the system to relax to local metastable equilibria before executing the control protocol.
+If the metastable regions are appropriately chosen, this process can be much faster than relaxation to global equilibrium.

+As a result, we can express the free-energy difference for this trajectory class in terms of the input and output memory states by considering $\traj \in \class_{\metregion,\metregion'}$:

-In the special case where the forward and reverse experiment start with uniform distributions over memory states, $\distinit(m)=\disttwo(m')$ and the change in memory state free energy is equal to the free energy difference.
+In the special case where $\distinit(m)=\disttwo(m')$, the change in memory state free energy is equal to the free-energy difference.

-However, regardless of the metastable privileged distributions used, we recover memory state free-energy differences via Eq. (\ref{eq:const_f_exp}), using the work production probabilities, and memory state probabilities:
+Regardless of the metastable privileged distributions used, we recover memory state free-energy differences via Eq. (\ref{eq:const_f_exp}), using the work production probabilities and memory state probabilities:

-If the protocol is cyclical, such that $E_\tau=E_0$, then we can fully characterize the memory-state free-energy landscape with $|\mathcal{M}|-1$ trajectory classes, where $\mathcal{M}$ is the set of metastable regions of the initial-final energetic landscape.
-Otherwise, the free energy landscapes can be determined by considering $|\mathcal{M}_1| + |\mathcal{M}_2|-1$ trajectory classes, where $\mathcal{M}_1$ and $\mathcal{M}_2$ are the sets of metastable regions of the initial and final landscapes.
+If the protocol is cyclical, such that $E_\tau=E_0$, then we can fully obtain all memory state free-energy differences with $|\mathcal{M}|-1$ trajectory classes, where $\mathcal{M}$ is the set of metastable regions of the initial-final energetic landscape.
+Otherwise, the memory state free-energies can be determined by considering $|\mathcal{M}_1| + |\mathcal{M}_2|-1$ trajectory classes, where $\mathcal{M}_1$ and $\mathcal{M}_2$ are the sets of metastable regions of the initial and final landscapes.